mjsmith95/MCDataVis/README.md

 # MCDataVis
-Python  Code for MightyCoders Data Vis
+## Python  Code for MightyCoders Data Vis
-3 .py files
+3 .py files in total:
-- StudentDataVis, this one does the math and generates the plots
+- StudentDataVis, Containts data anylais functions and the visualizations for students/ MightyCoder trends
-- StudentObjectSerializer, contains read and write json methods, and student class definition
+- StudentObjectSerializer, contains read and write json methods, and student class definition, used in StudentDataVis.py
-- WebScrapper, used to pull dates from the LMS originally not needed anymore
+- WebScrapper, used to pull dates from the LMS originally not needed anymore as all the data is in the JSON files
+## JSON files related to project
+- students, dictionary key: "student name", value: student object containing all the stats used for data visualization
+- studentMCDataMaster, dictinoary containing all data both kirkland and bothell campuses, key: "student name", value: list of dates (lesson start dates)
+- studentMCdata, dictionary of Bothell students and lesson dates
+- studentMCdataKirkland, dictionary of Kirkland students and lesson dates